 NEVIS, West Indies – Montpelier Plantation & Beach – a former sugar plantation dating back to the 1700s – will reopen for the winter season October 18 – sporting a fresh look in select rooms and a new chef, veteran culinarian Stéphane Caumont.

-Martyne Kupciunas of Miami’s The Design Garden is spearheading the refurbishment of four premier and three plantation rooms, paying homage to the resort’s vibrant history and lush surroundings.
+Martyne Kupciunas of Miami’s The Design Garden is spearheading the refurbishment of six plantation rooms, paying homage to the resort’s vibrant history and lush surroundings.
 Inspired by historic elements such as surrounding thick grey stonewalls, rugged lava stone, circular metal kettles that once distilled harvested sugar cane, as well as the island’s verdant tropical vegetation, the new rooms display a warm and inviting light grey palette accentuated by splashes of color from brightly patterned Trina Turk fabrics.
 Each room is anchored by a large free-formed, stone coffee table, sports its own distinctive accents and elements such as a whimsical headboard made of oversized, slightly distressed metal circles reminiscent of the old sugar kettles.

 An inspired new culinary approach will emerge spearheaded by French-born chef Stéphane Caumont, who was most recently chef de partie at the Grand Hyatt Dubai.
 He has honed his culinary skills worldwide, working at the Hyatt Regency London-The Churchill, the Park Hyatt Sydney, Australia, and as the chef de cuisine at the French Embassy in Bamako, Mali.
 Although Caumont’s origins are rooted in French gastronomy, his wide-reaching global experiences heavily influence his new seasonal menus at Montpelier Plantation & Beach, where he now oversees the hotel’s culinary program, culinary special events and food operations – including the AAA Four Diamond fine dining Restaurant 750, the more casual eatery Indigo and the private tasting dinners held at Mill Privée.